 [*] We could hope for memory-level parallelism… but, in my experience, TLB misses are where (uncached) hash lookups hurt, and those don’t seem to be resolved in parallel.
 In cache, linear probing eliminates bank conflicts and is really quick.

 When I looked into Robin Hood hashing, I was interested in a degenerate variant in which probing sequences are linear.
-This variant also seems the one others usually mean when they say “Robin Hood hashing,” nowadays.
+This variant also seems to be the one others usually mean when they say “Robin Hood hashing,” nowadays.
 The algorithms for inserts and lookups in Celis’s dissertation still work: probe locations and distances just happen to be computed trivially.
 However, the analysis doesn’t hold anymore.
 This is where later work like Viola’s Distributional analysis of Robin Hood linear probing hashing with buckets and the associated journal paper comes in.
 The bounds are worse than with (pseudo)random probing sequences, but each probe is a lot quicker.